Dividing up money and belongings when you separate

 You can apply for a financial order at any time after you’ve you’ve filed a petition to end your marriage or civil partnership, but it’s best to do it before you receive your decree absolute or final order.
 The longer you wait to apply after separating, the less the judge might award you.

-You’ll need to show the court that you’ve tried meditation before the court can grant an order.
+You’ll need to show the court that you’ve been to a MIAM before the court can grant an order.

 You can read more about applying for a financial order on GOV.UK.